 This french provincial dresser has a few issues.
 The biggest one is the obvious wood damage on the back legs.
 The thick wood veneer had been broken off leaving a gaping section about 1/4 in deep.

 Mixing The Bondo for Furniture Repair on Wood

 The Bondo comes as a kit and has two products that are combined to make it activate.
 Without the cream hardener, the Bondo will not thicken and harden.

-First off, this stuff has a very strong odor so I was careful to work in a well ventilated area.
+First off, this stuff has a very strong odor so I was careful to work in a well-ventilated area.
 I mixed the Bondo as per the directions on the package.
 It was easy to mix and turned a pink color after mixing.

 Application Of The Bondo For Furniture Repair

 There’s nothing magical or special about the application.
-I just smoothed it on with a wood craft stick and applied it thick.
+I just smoothed it on with a wooden craft stick and applied it thick.
 Just above the level needed to match the wood.
 The Bondo was dry after about an hour and was ready for sanding.
 The furniture repair project was coming along nicely.

 Sanding The Bondo

 Sanding the Bondo was quick and easy with my Orbital Sander.
 I used a 180 grit sandpaper to start with and finished with a 220 grit for a super smooth finish.